santolinf/liveProject-registration-system/README.md

 This enables me to develop on a variety of local workstation platforms (e.g., Windows, MacOSX and Linux based) and connect to the same Kubernetes-based infrastructure.

-Then locally, for each of the platforms, all that is needed is to install the Kubernetes command-line tool [kubectl](https://kubernetes.io/docs/tasks/tools/).
+Then locally, for each of the platforms, all that is needed is to install the Kubernetes command-line tool [kubectl](https://kubernetes.io/docs/tasks/tools/) and the camel-k-client command-line tool [kamel](https://github.com/apache/camel-k/releases).
-With this tool I can deploy and run commands on the remote Kubernetes cluster from any of my choice development platforms.
+With these tool I can deploy and run commands on the remote Kubernetes cluster from any of my choice development platforms.

 ### Docker